sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 679 | Line-item(s) to be returned is not specified.
 680 | No transactions of the specific customer were found.
 681 | Transactions are blocked for this customer.
+682 | Currency conversion is disabled for the org.
+683 | Failed to call new bill event EMF.
+684 | Failed EMF new bill DVS event.
+685 | Field length too long.
 686 | Unable to add transaction.
 687 | Points activities are queued and will be updated later.
     | Item code {x} merge is not supported.